Now some fresh pickings from the Political Grapevine:

 Prisoner Treatment Poll

-A new Rasmussen Reports poll out Wednesday shows that only a fifth of Americans say prisoners at Guantanamo Bay are being treated unfairly.
+A new Rasmussen Reports poll out Wednesday shows that only a fifth of Americans say prisoners at Guantanamo Bay (search) are being treated unfairly.
 The vast majority says prisoners are being treated about right, or better than they deserve.
 What's more, only 14 percent of Americans say prisoner treatment at Guantanamo Bay is similar to that of the Nazis.
 69 percent disagree.

 Victims' Firms Not Donating to Fund